 Of course, you may not be building the perfect hi-fi system from scratch.
 Perhaps you already have one or more elements?

-We often make the point that you shouldn’t dismiss a product simply on its What Hi-Fi? star rating, but this is a particularly pertinent point if you’re looking to add to something you already own.
+We often make the point that you shouldn’t dismiss a product simply because it doesn't have a What Hi-Fi? five-star rating – four-star kit is good too, and may be even better for you and your system than five-star kit.
+This is a particularly pertinent point if you are looking to add to something you already own.
 Certain products may not be flawless all-rounders, but they could well have the blend of talents you’re looking for.

 So often in life, it’s the little things that can have the biggest influence, and that’s the case with system building.